wcln/moodle-tool_coursesummary/README.md

-# moodle-tool-coursesummary
+# Course Summary Overwrite
+Moodle Admin Tool.
 Overwrites the course summaries for every course in a particular category.

+Created by Colin Bernard (https://wcln.ca).